Kickstart your portfolio with a U.S. stock on us

 Sonos’ CEO, President and Director Patrick Spence holds approximately 0.05% of the company.

-This does not constitute financial advice.
-You should do your own research before making an investment decision.
-Past performance is not a reliable indication of future performance.
+This is not financial product advice nor a recommendation to invest in the securities listed.
+Past performance is not a reliable indicator of future performance.
+As always, do your own research and consider seeking financial, legal and taxation advice before investing.
 No representation is made as to the timeliness, reliability, accuracy or completeness of the market data provided.